AI Agents··5 min read

 The rest of the pipeline stays deterministic.
 You're still in control.

-Then what's an actual AI agent?
+So what's an actual AI agent?

 Imagine asking someone: "Figure out who our main competitors are, compare their pricing to ours, and write up a summary."